jrhomburger/LocalAncestryPipeline/README.md

 * emiterations: RfMix EM iterations, default is 2
 * qualitycutoff: cutoff for quality when parsing for PCAmask - default is 0.95
 * ancestrycutoff: cutoff for removing individuals with low ancestral pop ancestry, default is 0.25
+* duohmm: Run shapeit with the duohmm parameter.
+For complex pedigrees.

 ### Run Type Filters ###

-** these filters determine which of the functions will run, default is true for all **
+__these filters determine which of the functions will run, default is true for all__

 * phasemix: If set to False, will not run phasing/RFMix portion of script.
 Default is True.
 * runconcat: If set to False, the concatenation and filtering steps will not be run